-Does current method/s need to be adapted for new active ingredients/MoA/types of tool?
+Do current method/s need to be adapted for new active ingredients/MoA/types of tool?

-Potentially, and work has been carried out using the Track Sprayer which is explained in more detail below.
+Work has been carried out using the Track Sprayer which is explained in more detail in 'Are new methods required?
+Identify areas where current method/s are not suitable or sufficient'